apercova/atom-path-intellisense/README.md

 Special values are:
 - `system`: Targets to FileSystem root dir.
 - `project`: Targets to current project root dir.
+  > When not in a project, suggestions fallback to FileSystem root directory shown files with appropriate permisions.
 > Windows and Unix paths are accepted depending on OS.
 > On Windows, absolute unix path `/` is resolved to system partition: `C:` in most cases.
 Eg: `/Windows/` is resolved to `C:\\Windows`.
 - _Type:_     `string`